Xomega-Net/Xomega.Docs/docs/platform/unique-features.md

 ---
 sidebar_position: 3
 sidebar_label: Why Xomega
-pagination_label: What's unique about Xomega
+pagination_label: What's unique about Xomega?
 pagination_next: null
 ---

-# What's unique about Xomega
+# Why Xomega?

 Let's take a look at some unique Xomega features that set it apart from other code generators and low-code platforms.